This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Once upon a time, we actually sold off a bunch of expensive oil colors on ebay because they contained zinc.
 There's been no looking back.
 Theoretically it could be possibly that a helpful amount of zinc in oil paints could exist (it's complicated), but it might be years before we know how much zinc is beneficial and how much will cause early embrittlement of a painting.

+This color has been the subject of a lot of controversy in oils due to its role in cracking.
 However, it is now widely recognized that too much zinc can be linked to early embrittlement and delamination.
 A name that comes up frequently in zinc research is Marion Mecklenburg.
 In 2018, Golden undertook research on zinc and embrittlement.
 They published a series of articles on their research:

 Zinc Oxide Warnings, Cautions, and Best Practices,